greatpotoo/slzb-06-manual/docs/guide/getting-started/README.md

 <br>

 ::: tip
-Screwdriver included in the package
+Screwdriver (allen key) included in the package
 :::